richelbilderbeek/dlip/report/README.md

 1. Knowledge is acquired by the network form its environment trough a learning process.

 2. Interneuron connection strengths, kwown as synaptic weights, are used to store the acquired knowledge.

+The procedure used to perform the learning algorithm, the function of wich is to modify the synaptic weights of the networks in an orderly fashion to attain a desired design objective.
 [7]

-The procedure used to perform the learning algorithm, the function of wich is to modify the synaptic weights of the networks in an orderly fashion to attain a desired design objective.h

 ### What is (un)supervised learning